ceramic-sf/quick-boi-source/bolq.md

 Patterns around us should not be expected to apply to the whole universe.
 ```

 Making the error that what is happening in one's local environment happens to be of universal importance.
-It is easy to mistake the features of ones own environment (movement of the stars) as objective realities of the broader universe (the [anthropocenric](#humans-are-not-the-center-of-the-universe) revolution of stars around Earth).
+It is easy to mistake the features of ones own environment (movement of the stars) as objective realities of the broader universe (the [anthropocentric](#humans-are-not-the-center-of-the-universe) revolution of stars around Earth).
 Parochial etymology is from 'parish', as in confined to a small or narrow area.

 *Parochialism is when rules of thumb can be confused as universal laws.*